Supakit-pl/Supakit-pl/README.md

 ## 👋 Hello!
 I'm Oat

 I'm currently a 3rd-year undergraduate student majoring in Information Technology
-at Kasetsart University, Sriracha Campus 🇹🇭
+at Kasetsart University, Sriracha Campus TH

 I'm passionate about web development, especially in Front-end development.
 I'm constantly improving my skills and eager to learn new technologies to become a professional developer.